Alert management

 2. Create alert rules: Define alert rules for your applications and infrastructure

-3. Configure routing: Set up Alertmanager configuration to route alerts to your team
+3. Configure routing: Set up alert routing to route alerts to your team

 4. Test and monitor: Use Grafana’s alerting interface to monitor rule performance and alert delivery